brendt-mcfeeley/brendtmcfeeley.github.io/essays/ui-frameworks.md

 For example, on the left is an example of a website built purely with HTML & CSS.
 Next to it there is an example of a website built using Semantic UI.

+# Benefits of using a framework (the good)
+-visually appealing
+-modern, etc- does more than raw organized incorporates html and css elements personal experiences using it people saying "something that pops!"

+# Disadvantages of using a framework (the bad)
+harder to use
+takes time to learn
+takes creativity

 <p align="center">
   <img src="../images/rawVSframework.png" height="350" width="900"/>
 </p>